 The recipient or supervisor will notify the funders of any causes (parental leave, medical leave, personal leave, vacation time, etc.) necessitating absence from work exceeding thirty (30) successive days.
-Continuation of the award will be evaluated on a case-by-case basis by the funding partners.
-Relevant institutional policies will also apply.
+Extension of the award duration may be considered, and continuation of the award will be evaluated on a case-by-case basis by the funding partners.
+Relevant institutional policies will also apply, and the end date of the award will be extended by the approved duration of the leave.
+For further details, recipients are encouraged to review the Heart & Stroke Grant Management Guidelines.